logo

 An American Family History

-Estey, Kimball, Towne and Bradstreet Families
+Estey, Kimball, and Towne Families

-Ancestors of Mary Estey Dwinnell
+Ancestors of Aaron Estey

-Mary Estey Dwinnell's great grandmother, Mary Towne Estey, was executed for witchcraft in Salem in 1692.
-Mary's ancestors also included members of some of New England's earliest Puritan settlers.
-A Puritan is a member was a religious group in the 16th and 17th centuries advocating "purity" of worship and doctrine who believed in personal and group piety.
+Aaron Estey was born in 1698/99 in Topsfield, Massachusetts.
+His ancestors were some of New England's earliest Puritan settlers.
+A Puritan was a member of a religious group in the 16th and 17th centuries which advocated "purity" of worship and doctrine.
 Puritans were persecuted in England and came to America so they would be free to practice their religion.

-Henry Scott & Martha Whatlock
+Henry Scott & Martha Whatlock 1594

 Jeffrey Estey & Margaret Pott 1606